bridgetownrb/bridgetown/bridgetown-website/src/_docs/static-files.md

   </tbody>
 </table>

-Note that in the above table, `file` representes a variable used in logic such as a for loop—you can name it whatever you wish in your own code.
+Note that in the above table, `file` represents a variable used in logic such as a for loop—you can name it whatever you wish in your own code.

 ## Add front matter to static files